 If you want to start performing fundamental analysis and learn how to forecast stock prices based on calculating intrinsic value, you’ll want to check out WallStreetZen.

 This fundamental analysis site automates some of the most time-tested fundamental analysis techniques and models inspired by investors like Benjamin Graham and Warren Buffett.

 With Zen Score, you can understand the strengths and weaknesses of any stock in minutes:

 If Tesla has a weak spot (it does, its Valuation dimension is scoring just 14), I can see it immediately and jump into further investigation.

+Your next step?
+Check out WallStreetZen’s Top Analysts and see what successful investors think of the stock.
 Take the guesswork out of long-term investing by performing proper fundamental analysis or following the recommendations of the best analysts in the world.

 (Check out my article on what to look at when buying stocks?)

 Love the idea of WallStreetZen’s Top Analysts?
 Looking for like-minded resources?